Razhelq/useful_scripts/README.md

 Useful scripts I used for job automation

 - video_file_finder.py - searches for videofile inside given directory
-- mapit.py - Launches a map in the browser using an address from the command line or clipboard.
+- mapit.py - launches a map in the browser using an address from the command line or clipboard